Minty2vr/Clock_V1/README.md

 # Clock_V1
-the origional code for my final project of my intro to computational thinkning
+the original code for my final project of my intro to computational thinkning